bioconda/bioconda.github.io/_sources/recipes/gcluster/README.rst.txt

 .. conda:recipe:: gcluster
    :replaces_section_title:

-   Gcluster is a simple\-to\-use tool for visualizing and comparing genome contexts for numerous genomes.
+   Gcluster is a simple\-to\-use tool for visualizing and comparing genome contexts for numerous genomes

    :homepage: http://www.microbialgenomic.com/Gcluster_tool.html
    :license: perl_5